isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 ##### **Services: Student Care Centre &amp; School Bus**
 **10. Is there a Student Care Centre (SCC) in the school?
 How do parents/guardians apply for SCC?**<br>
 Yes, there is a Student Care Centre (SCC) in the school that provides after-school care.
-Parents/guardians of students who have successfully secured a place in the school will be invited to apply on Admin Day.
+Parents/guardians of students who have successfully secured a place in the school will be invited to apply.

 **11. Is there a school bus service?
 How do parents/guardians apply for the school bus service?**<br>
 Yes.
 Parents/guardians of students who have successfully secured a place in the school will be invited to apply.
-Information will be provided nearer the date.

 ##### **School Programmes**
 **12. What are the niche areas for QtPS?**<br>